The Lone Wolf and His Lady: Production

 After Gerald Mohr stopped portraying the title character Lone Wolf, also known as Michael Lanyard, the production company and distributor Columbia Pictures selected Australian actor Ron Randell as his replacement.
 In addition, Alan Mowbray replaced Eric Blore as Lanyard's butler Jamison.

 Randell's casting was announced in July 1948.
 Columbia said they hoped to star Randell in "three or four" of these movies "if they click".
 Lois Maxwell was announced as his co star.

 John Hoffman served as director of the film.
 Rudolph C. Flothow was in charge of production for Columbia Pictures, while Michael Stuart Boylan wrote the screenplay based on a story by Richard Dein.
 Philip Tannura signed on as cinematographer.
 The set decorator was James Crowe.
 Mischa Bakaleinikoff headed the musical direction, and James Sweeney edited the film.
 Principal photography officially began on August 9, 1948, and ended on August 20, 1948.

 Reception

 The Los Angeles Times said the film "fills out the prescribed running time".

 Variety said "it answers all demands for the supporting market."

 Film historian Leonard Maltin described the film as, "The Wolf turns newshound to cover the exhibition of a famous gem, and of course it's stolen, and of course he's suspected.
 Randell previously helped kill the Bulldog Drummond series, and does the same here in this final entry.
 Mowbray inherits Eric Blore's role as Jamison the valet."
-As a "relaunch" of the series, The Lone Wolf and His Lady was not considered successful, subsequently, Columbia ended the film series.
+As a "relaunch" of the series, The Lone Wolf and His Lady was not considered successful, and Columbia ended the film series.